probablyjassin/seventv.py/README.md

 To get emotes by search query, the wrapper uses the GraphQL endpoint ```https://7tv.io/v3/gql``` because it seems to currently be the only working one for searching emotes.

+<sub>this project is not associated with or owned by 7tv or it's owners<sub>

 # Installation
 ## How to install:
 ```